 The Declaration of Independence and the Constitution of the United States of America form the bedrock of the American Charters of Freedom, a group of documents which also includes the Bill of Rights.
 All three are enshrined in the Rotunda of the National Archives in an altar-like setting.
-Abraham Lincoln referred to these documents, particularly the Declaration of Independence, as American scripture, even using the phrase "American civil religion" when he would invoke the Declaration’s place in American memory.
+Abraham Lincoln referred to these documents, particularly the Declaration of Independence, as American scripture, even using the phrase "American civil religion" when he invoked the Declaration’s place in American memory.

-Americans celebrate the 4th of July as the day of Independence, but John Adams, one of the five members of the 2nd Continental Congress to serve on the committee to draft the Declaration of Independence, believed that “the day of deliverance” was actually July 2nd, 1776, the day Congress voted on it, not July 4th, which was a day that Congress refined some of the language.
+Americans celebrate the 4th of July as the day of Independence, but John Adams, one of the drafters of the Declaration of Independence, thought otherwise.
+Adams believed that “the day of deliverance” was July 2nd, 1776, the day Congress actually voted to declare independence from Great Britain.
+On July 4th Congress refined some of the language in the document.

-While military matters transpired on the battlefield, the 2nd Continental Congress, still convening in Philadelphia, had essentially become by default a quasi-government.
+While the Revolutionary War continued, the 2nd Continental Congress had essentially become by default a quasi-government.
 One of their first orders of business was to provide a framework of government for the fledgling nation-colonies.
 With expediency in mind, Congress adopted the Articles of Confederation, which created a loose confederation between the new “states.”
-The Articles created a weak central government with limited authority, and thus by the time the war had successfully concluded on American terms in 1783, no one was certain if the thirteen states were a collective unit of one sovereign nation or thirteen independent nations.
-Problems and squabbles soon erupted between the new states so that by 1787 it was apparent that the government needed to clarify what the United States was.
+The Articles created a weak central government with limited authority.
+By the time the war ended in 1783, no one was certain if the thirteen states were a collective that made one sovereign nation or thirteen independent nations.
+Problems and disagreements soon erupted between the new states so that by 1787 it was apparent that the government needed to clarify what the "United States" meant.

 A federal republic had been created with three separate branches of government: an executive, legislative, and judiciary.
-Powers were also divided, between the state and the federal (national) governments.
-James Madison, a delegate of Virginia, is considered to be the Father of the Constitution as he laid out most of the language, argued his various points skillfully on the floor and kept extensive notes on the meetings.
+The Constitution divided power between the state and the federal governments.
+James Madison, called "Father of the Constitution" as he laid out most of the language, skillfully argued for the document before the Congress.
 Of the fifty-five men assembled for the Convention, only thirty-nine put their names on the document.
-Everyone knew it was an imperfect document and Benjamin Franklin did wisely say afterwards, "I confess that there are several parts of this Constitution which I do not at present approve, but I am not sure I shall never approve them....
-I doubt too whether any other Convention we can obtain, may be able to make a better Constitution. ...
+Everyone knew it was an imperfect document.
+Benjamin Franklin said afterwards, "I confess that there are several parts of this Constitution which I do not at present approve, but I am not sure I shall never approve them...
+I doubt too whether any other Convention we can obtain, may be able to make a better Constitution...
 It therefore astonishes me, Sir, to find this system approaching so near to perfection as it does; and I think it will astonish our enemies…”